 Significantly improving the livelihoods of 1 million people in our supply chains is no easy task, and we intentionally chose a challenging target.
 To meet it, we’re partnering with organizations with expertise in building the capabilities of local organizations and people.

 We improve livelihoods in coffee-growing communities by focusing on three primary solutions with our partners.
-To date, we have supported 282,220 individuals to significantly improve their livelihoods through projects that we fund.

-Improving farming techniques
+Improving farming techniques and production